raulzanardo/python-tetris/README.md

-# Tiny Tetris — (Not Tiny, Just Ambitious)
+# Tiny Tetris

-Welcome to your very own microscopic Tetris.
-This project runs at a scale where pixels are a personality trait.
+Welcome to your very own microscopic Tetris that I vibe coded just fot the fun of it.
+This project runs at a scale where pixels 1x1.

 ## Quick Start